pseewald/vim-anyfold/README.md

     ```

    which unfolds the line in which the cursor is located when opening a file.
+5. *Performance:* The main performance penalty comes from the identification of comment lines.
+Add
+    ```vim
+    let anyfold_identify_comments = 0
+    ```

+    to your vimrc if you experience that vim-anyfold is slow.
-5. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.
+6. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.

 ## Options